ravachol/kew/README.md

 ## Configuration

 kew will create a config file, kewrc, in a kew folder in your default config directory for instance ~/.config/kew.
-There you can change key bindings, number of bars in the visualizer and whether to use the album cover for color, or your regular color scheme.
-You can also change the default color of the app here.
+There you can change some settings like key bindings and the default colors of the app.
 To edit this file please make sure you quit kew first.

 ## Nerd Fonts